e1berd/whalerprod/README.md

 When a user presses Run, the API ensures the sandbox exists, replays the current file tree into the container, and starts the configured preview command for the workspace image.
-For Vite-based templates, Whaler disables HMR WebSockets and serves a tiny compatibility shim so previews work cleanly through the sandbox proxy.
+For Vite-based templates, Whalerprod disables HMR WebSockets and serves a tiny compatibility shim so previews work cleanly through the sandbox proxy.